ric03/keycloak-push-mfa-extension/README.md

 - **Confirm token handling:** When the confirm token arrives through Firebase (or when the user copies it from the waiting UI), decode the JWT, extract `cid` and `sub`, and either call `/login/pending` (optional) or immediately sign the login approval JWT and post it to `/login/challenges/{cid}/respond`.
 - **Pending challenge discovery:** Before calling `/login/pending`, mint a short-lived JWT with the device key that includes `sub`, `deviceId`, and `exp`, and send it as the Authorization header so Keycloak can scope the response to that physical device.
 - **Error handling:** Enrollment and login requests return structured error responses (`400`, `403`, or `404`) when the JWTs are invalid, expired, or mismatched.
 Surface those errors to the user to re-trigger the flow if necessary.
-- **Key rotation / Firebase changes:** Rotating the device key pair or updating the `firebaseId` would require dedicated Keycloak endpoints to update the stored credential; those flows are out of scope for this PoC, so the workaround is to delete the credential and re-enroll.
+- **Key rotation / Firebase changes:** Use the `/device/firebase` and `/device/rotate-key` endpoints (described above) to update the stored metadata while authenticating with the current device key.
+Rotation should generate a fresh key pair, send the public JWK + algorithm, and immediately start using the new key for every subsequent JWT.

 With these primitives an actual mobile app UI or automation can be layered on top without depending on helper shell scripts.